a-meijer/showcase/FizzBuzz/README.md

 To see what a correct solution looks like, refer to the file, "solution.txt"

 ## Source File Reference
-What follows is a list of all the FizzBuzz source files in this directory with instructions for how to compile and run them.
+What follows is a list of all the FizzBuzz source files in this directory with instructions for how to compile and run them from the respective subdirectory for each language. solution.txt and CheckSolution.exe are in the parent directory.

 ### solution.txt
 The correct solution is stored in a data file called solution.txt.